Logo de l'Institut Vajra Yogini

 He teaches the Basic Program.

-Venerable Charles
+Moine Charles

 After serving as a resident at Vajra Yogini Institute, Charles took ordination in 1989.
 Since then he has spent several years on solitary retreat in the Pyrenees and in California and regularly guides 108 Nyoung-Nè retreats.